groundhog-21/westmarch-house/README.md

 ✒️ **Miss Pennington** — Secretary & Correspondent
 🕯️ **Lady Hawthorne** — Critic-in-Residence
 👤 **The Master of the Estate** — *you, dear user*

+Created by Andrew Gordon Browne for the Kaggle · Community Hackathon · Agents Intensive - Capstone Project

 ---